dedeogluhu/YouShouldDraw/README.md

 yarn client
 ```

-### Note : As the vue server and the express server uses the same port you need to adjust the settings or run the express one first and vue server later.

 # Contribution

 Feel free to create issues or create pull requests.
 Any help is much appreciated.
 You could start by looking at the [trello page](https://trello.com/b/B5WEdPo3/drawing-app)